 Our operating results are not materially affected by seasonal factors; however, we may distribute rights to certain films which result in increased revenues and expenses during the period of distribution and revenues from our AVOD networks vary from period to period and will generally be higher in the second half of each year.

-Our acquisition of Redbox may change the seasonality to our results as rentals and revenue generally experienced seasonality in its.
-Historically, greater demand over the holiday season typically results in higher rentals November through January.
-April has usually been a low rental month due, in part, to retail release timing in connection with the Academy Awards that historically has provided stronger content and resulted in higher rentals in March.
-September and October have been low rental months due, in part, to the beginning of the school year and the introduction of the new fall television season.
+Redbox has greater demand over the holiday season typically results in higher rentals November through January, with April being a lower rental month due, in part, to retail release timing in connection with the Academy Awards that historically has provided stronger content and resulted in higher rentals in March, and September and October having low rental months due, in part, to the beginning of the school year and the introduction of the new fall television season.